terraform-viettelidc/terraform-provider-vcloud/website/docs/r/rde.html.markdown

 The following attributes are supported:

-* `computed_entity` - The real state of this RDE in VCD.
+* `computed_entity` - The real state of this RDE in Vcloud.
 See [Input entity vs Computed entity](#input-entity-vs-computed-entity) below for details.
 * `entity_in_sync` - It's `true` when `computed_entity` is equal to either `input_entity` or the contents of `input_entity_url`,
-  meaning that the computed RDE retrieved from VCD is synchronized with the input RDE.
+  meaning that the computed RDE retrieved from Vcloud is synchronized with the input RDE.
-* `owner_user_id` - The ID of the [Organization user](/providers/vmware/vcd/latest/docs/resources/org_user) that owns this Runtime Defined Entity.
+* `owner_user_id` - The ID of the [Organization user](/providers/vmware/vcloud/latest/docs/resources/org_user) that owns this Runtime Defined Entity.
-* `org_id` - The ID of the [Organization](/providers/vmware/vcd/latest/docs/resources/org) to which the Runtime Defined Entity belongs.
+* `org_id` - The ID of the [Organization](/providers/vmware/vcloud/latest/docs/resources/org) to which the Runtime Defined Entity belongs.
 * `state` - Specifies whether the entity is correctly resolved or not.
 When created it will be in `PRE_CREATED` state.
-  If the entity is correctly validated against its [RDE Type](/providers/vmware/vcd/latest/docs/resources/rde_type) schema, the state will be `RESOLVED`, otherwise it will be `RESOLUTION_ERROR`.
+  If the entity is correctly validated against its [RDE Type](/providers/vmware/vcloud/latest/docs/resources/rde_type) schema, the state will be `RESOLVED`, otherwise it will be `RESOLUTION_ERROR`.

 <a id="input-entity-vs-computed-entity"></a>